konkaniculture/www/content/about.md

 ### Contribute:

 This is a long term project.
 We live in an age where attention span is ever decreasing.
-Welcome any person, groups willing to contribute.
+We welcome any person, groups willing to contribute.

 People with academic knowledge of Konkani language, educators, translators, culture and history.
 Konkani speakers, authors, writers, musicians, orators, comedians, film makers, artists.